… to the heart of the Yuri world!

 Well said Anon!

 I am still not convinced.
 Besides I thought the Western Yuri Danshi/ Loser Fan Boys would turn their noses up at the crude monetization evidenced by their synthetic Japanese manga versions.
 I guess any recognition is flattering, even in even distorted form.
 Note the undertones in the above.
 Les-bro ???
 Better stick with LFB.
-And for all its faults, one should not dismiss Shoujo Sect, dammit; it is closer to BL/yaoi in faux-female skin and therefore a fascinating example of hybridization and re-appropriation.
+And for all its faults, one should not dismiss Shoujo Sect, dammit; it is closer to BL/yaoi in female skin and therefore a fascinating example of hybridization and re-appropriation.
 And it is pretty effective romantic smut as well.
 (3)

 …But I digress…

 The MK I Loser Fan Boy springs into being when a curiosity about pictures and stories of plural ladies who appear to be very interested in each other turns into fandom for an imagined “lesbianism”; much in the way as someone might become a fan of World Cup Soccer.
 This incidentally points out some of the problematic aspects of Butlerian concepts of presentation, as the fans want to see players in action.
-From then on, full-blown madness sets in: a fascination with imagined micro cultures and genres within a fantasy yuri-verse, the conflation of the yuri-verse for a wider fantasy lesbian-verse, favourite players, stats, games, fantasy teams, fan “support”, secondary production, discussion, commentary and even crude social anthropology.
+From then on, full-blown madness sets in: a fascination with imagined micro cultures and genres within a fantasy yuri-verse, the conflation of the yuri-verse for a wider fantasy lesbian-verse, favorite players, stats, games, fantasy teams, fan “support”, secondary production, discussion, commentary and even crude social anthropology.
 Complete Fantasy X reality breakdown.
 A jump to over-enchantment without the prior necessary disenchantment.

 Unlike the tribes of fujoshi and the more politically correct western slash communities, there has yet to be any widespread adoption of a self-depreciating and decorum-preserving blanket disclaimers ritually invoked upon entry into the fan-space in the manner of: